Image source: Flickr user Cory Doctorow

 Spring is officially here!
 The birds are chirping, the ground is thawing, and we can finally pack all that winter gear away until next year.
 The weather might be changing for the better, but when you take a look around your work space, all you see is the mess you accumulated while you were cooped up all winter long.
 Piles of yearbook design ideas here, potential templates over there, and you have no idea where that flash drive full of pictures from the holiday concert is, because you haven’t seen it since New Year’s.

 Creating a yearbook is a long process full of details and it’s easy to become quickly buried under your own clutter.
-But messy desks creates stress and as a busy yearbook advisor, you already have enough of that to deal with.
+But messy desks creates stress and as a busy yearbook adviser, you already have enough of that to deal with.
 But finding the time to dig out from under all those piles can seem even more challenging than just dealing with it.

 But lucky for you, there is hope!
 Cleaning up your work space is not only beneficial towards your productivity, but it can also help clear your mind and give you some much needed motivation to finish up that yearbook as the clock on the school year ticks away.